andrejbauer/marshall/README.md

 ## Compiling with MPFR

-In theory Marshall can be compiled with the MPFR library, but this requires extra work.
+In theory Marshall can be compiled with the MPFR library, but the current configuration is not set up to use it.
+If you manage to do it in a nice way, please contact us.
-At the moment MPFR is not used by autoconf.
-Here are some obsolete instruction that may or may not work.
+Here are some obsolete instruction that may or may not work:

-0. You need the prerequisites listed above.

-1. You need the usual building tools, such as subversion, make, and gcc.
-Under Microsoft Windows you can get those by installing [Cygwin](http://www.cygwin.com/).

-3. You need [camlidl](http://caml.inria.fr/camlidl/), which is available in GODI as well.

-4. You need [MPFR](http://www.mpfr.org/), or through your package manager.

-5. You need [mlgmpidl](http://mlxxxidl.gforge.inria.fr/mlgmpidl/index.html).
-You should get the latest subversion version which includes some patches that we submitted.
-Check out mlgmpidl from subversion:

-    svn checkout svn://scm.gforge.inria.fr/svn/mlxxxidl/mlgmpidl

-(Just in case, this repostitory includes the patch in `mpfr.idl.patch`.
-But you should not have to apply it if you get mlgmpidl from subversion.)
-Proceed with installation of mlgmpidl.

-6. TODO How to "register" it with ocamlfind?

-7. To compile the bytecode version with Mpfr library, type in the `src` subdirectory

-    ocamlbuild -use-ocamlfind marshall_mpfr.byte

-To compile bytecode, native, and the documentation, type in the `src` subdirectory

-    ocamlbuild -use-ocamlfind all.otarget
+1. Install `mpfr` through OPAM, as well as its dependencies.
+2. Add `mpfr` as a dependency to `dune-project`.
+3. Change `src/main.ml` so that it uses the MPFR interval arithmetic instead of `Big_num`.